PCB Layers: The Ultimate FAQ Guide

 8 Layer PCB

-Generally, the 8 Layer PCB is ideal for compact devices with restricted spacing.
-So, you can find them installed in wearable watches, PC motherboards, communication backplane,etc. Also, 8 Layer PCB usually offer more planes for shielding signals on adjoining layers.
+Generally, the 8-layer PCB is ideal for compact devices with restricted spacing.
+So, you can find them installed in wearable watches, PC motherboards, communication backplanes,etc. Also, 8 Layer PCB usually offers more planes for shielding signals on adjoining layers.

 10 Layer PCB